kpanic/exalice/README.md

   2. Type `ExAlice.Geocoder.geocode("Via Recoaro 3, Broni")`

-  3. You should receive back data from google maps
+  3. You should receive back data from the configured geocoder provider (OpenStreetMap or Google Maps)

-  4. If you run again `ExAlice.Geocoder.geocode("Via Recoaro 3, Broni")` you should receive back data from the storage (no google maps lookup)
+  4. If you run again `ExAlice.Geocoder.geocode("Via Recoaro 3, Broni")` you should receive back data from the storage (no external lookup)

-**NOTE**: At the moment the geocoder relies on google maps and there's no possibility to use a google maps api key.
+**NOTE**: At the moment the geocoder part that relies on google maps has no possibility to use a google maps api key.